Meet The Eminent Panel

 Sector Expert Consultations

-A total of 18 Sector Expert Consultations were held for Andhra Pradesh Priorities Project.
+A total of 15 Sector Expert Consultations were held for Andhra Pradesh Priorities Project.
 These consultations were held in Vijayawada, Guntur, Visakhapatnam & Hyderabad.
-Approximately 700 interventions in total were suggested during these consultations.
-Around 250 experts participated in the consultations out of which 65 were government officials of various departments.
+Over 600 interventions in total were suggested during these consultations with over 220 experts participating in the consultations.

 The purpose of the sector expert consultations was to introduce policymakers and decision-makers in Andhra Pradesh to the India Consensus, the Andhra Pradesh Priorities project and to describe the kinds of outcomes and how these can be used in prioritizing policies.